Parker-Story/parker-story.github.io/_pages/about.md

 ### University of Louisiana Monroe
 Bachelor of Science In Computer Science - 3.838 GPA - August 2022 - May 2026
-  * Clubs: Honors Program, Association for Computing Machinery
+  * Clubs: Honors Program, Association for Computing Machinery, Upsilon Pi Epsilon

 ### Iota High School
 4.09 GPA - August 2028 - May 2022